troyhacks/MoonLight/docs/general/gettingstarted.md

 ## Installation - End user

-WIP...

 [Install Release 0.5.6](https://raw.githack.com/MoonModules/MoonLight/refs/heads/main/docs/general/installer/index.html)

-* release 0.5.6, for latest build follow installation developer
+* Release 0.5.6, for latest build follow installation developer
-* This is WIP, looks like issue with erasing the board and setting the partitions right ...
+* Safari does not support installing things on ESP devices.
+Use Google Chrome or Microsoft Edge.
+* Currently no fresh installs possible but only update as the config only updates the binary, not boot and partition
 * Made using [esp-web-tools](https://esphome.github.io/esp-web-tools/)
 * See also [ESP-Web-Tools-Tutorial](https://github.com/witnessmenow/ESP-Web-Tools-Tutorial/blob/main/README.md)